DevAwizard/Libft_by_anwu-yan/Starter_kit/Makefile explainedENG.md

 ## 5. Special Targets

 .PHONY: all clean fclean re: Indicates that the listed targets are not associated with files but represent actions.

+Organization Summary

+- Project Setting and Configuration
+    - Establishes the foundational settings like the compiler, output name, and compilation flags.
+- Source and Object File Management
+    - Specifies which files are part of the project and how they are transformed during the build process.
+- Compilation and Linking Instructions
+    - Provides detailed instructions on how to compile and link the project's files.
+- Build Management
+    - Offers targets for building, cleaning, and rebuilding the project, facilitating easy project maintenance.
+- Special Directives
+    - Enhances the functionality of the Makefile with directives like .PHONY to clarify the purpose of certain targets.